 Pros: Some online lenders offer flexible repayment plans.
 For example, Avant allows you to make changes to your upcoming payments online, including the amount and date of your current or future payments.
 The company says it’s willing to work with you if you’re unable to make a payment, making it easier to repay your loan.

 Cons: If you prefer to talk in person with a company representative about your loan, that’s hard to do with an online lender.
 Also, different state regulations impact the amount you can borrow online, so depending on where you live, you might not get the amount you need.

 What to do next: Many online lenders allow you to check your estimated rate without requiring a hard credit check, so you can start comparing rates without having the process impact your credit score negatively.
-You also can use our personal loan comparison tool to quickly get rates from four top online lenders.

 4. Consider your credit card (but use caution)